Frequently Asked Questions-3rd Mate/Assistant Engineer License Process

 3. How can I check on my current seatime status?

-4. What if I have still have outstanding seatime to complete?
+4. What if I have still have outstanding seatime or watchstanding to complete at the time of my application?

-Cadets must be able to reasonably expect to complete all seatime requirements, by the end of the term in which they are testing, in order to submit a 3rd Mate/Assistant Engineer MMC application.
+Cadets must be able to reasonably expect to complete all sea service and watchstanding requirements, by the end of the term in which they are testing, in order to submit a 3rd Mate/Assistant Engineer MMC application.
+Please contact your Company Commandant to verify your current watchstanding totals.

 6. What forms of personal identification are required to apply for a 3rd A.E/Mates credential?